richb-hanover/CeroWrtScripts/README.md

 This script runs several netperf commands simultaneously.
 This mimics the stress test of netperf-wrapper from Toke <toke@toke.dk> but doesn't have the nice GUI result.
-The script can live in /usr/lib/CeroWrtScripts (or use git to clone the repository, as described above).

 When you start this script, it concurrently uploads and downloads several streams (files) to a server on the Internet.
 This places a heavy load